 Our Government Relations Committee of volunteers and staff works tirelessly on the many issues which face the angling community, and the status of the resources that we depend on.
 We work on behalf of our members, and always welcome volunteer members to help us shape our positions and actions to achieve our objectives.

-For more information on each commission or council, please click each name below.
+For more information on some of these commissions or councils, please click each name below.

 As a requirement of the Sustainable Oyster Population and Fishery Act of 2016, Maryland DNR requested input from members of the Sport Fisheries Advisory Commission(SFAC) on management tools to include in the new fisheries management plan.
 CCA’s Executive Director sent the following letter to DNR requesting a new consensus building effort to build the future … Read more